 Create a Quality Client Intake Form

-As I said, not everything is meant to be, and it’s easy to waste a lot of time chasing down an opportunity that might blow up in your face.
-But with a well-crafted client intake form, you can get ahead of those potential duds and keep your agency running as smoothly and efficiently as possible.
+Not everything is meant to be.
+And it’s easy to waste a lot of time chasing down an opportunity that might blow up in your face.
+With a well-crafted client intake form, you can get ahead of those potential duds and keep your agency running as efficiently as possible.

 Editor’s note: This post was originally published in November 2020 and has been updated for comprehensiveness.